bhoamikhona/java-in-depth/Section 03/README.md

 | Access      | Can access static and instance members | Can access only static members |
 | Invocation  | Via an object                          | Via the class name             |
 | Purpose     | Manipulate object-specific state       | Perform utility tasks          |

+### Summary on Accessibility of Members from Static & Instance Methods

+- Accessibility from static methods:
+  - Cannot directly access instance variables/methods defined in the same class as the static method.
+  - Can directly access static variables/methods defined in the same class.
+  - Can access anything via an object reference.
+So, from a static method by using an object reference, we can access instance variables/mehtods.
+- Accessibility from instance methods:
+  - Can access anything from an instance method.
+  - So, we can even access static variables/methods defined in the same class as the instance method.

 ## Author